-In 2012 I finally completed the so-called "Kane List" (2nd edition).
-Of course, that wasn't the end of it.
-I continued to scramble and climb bigger and ever more remote peaks, and plan longer and bigger canoe trips and backpacking adventures.
-I find myself now entering a somewhat more reflective phase of my peak bagging journey and my life in general.
-Friends and acquaintences around me have also started completing (competing?) summit lists and have moved on to go ever bigger - completing the 11,000ers list or upping their technical climbing skills.
+Friends and acquaintances around me have also started completing (competing) summit lists and have moved on to go ever bigger – completing the 11,000ers list or upping their technical climbing skills.
 Every day as I ride the crowded c-train to work, I look down at my iPhone screen and am reminded on various social media feeds and blogs, just how free and adventurous many of the people around me seem to be.
 The question I end up asking myself constantly, is;

-How does explor8ion.com fit into this current ethos where the camera on the front of our phones is used more than the one on the back?
-How do I share what I do with others without caring too much about the reaction?
-Why do I share what I do?
-If I share my adventures with others, thereby reducing the "wild" in wilderness, am I not contributing to the problem, rather than preserving that which I love?
+How does explor8ion fit into this current ethos where the camera on the front of our phones is used more than the one on the back?
+How do I share what I do with others without caring too much about their reactions to it?
+Why do I even bother sharing what I do?
+If I share my adventures with others, thereby reducing the “wild” in wilderness, am I not contributing to the problem, rather than preserving that which I love?
 Or does sharing the backcountry help to garner more love from more people, thereby keeping it more pristine rather than forgotten and unprotected?
-These are questions that I ponder often while tramping through the woods.
+These are questions that I ponder while tramping through the woods.

-It's so easy to be influenced by the goal and records obsessed culture that surrounds us.
+It’s so easy to be influenced by the goal and records obsessed culture that surrounds me.
 Again this week, the outdoor social media headlines are dominated by how quickly a team climbed a popular rock wall.
-I feel like so many folks are unduly impressed with unimportant details such as speed, danger and size rather than what really matters - did the team actually ENJOY their adventure?!
+I feel like so many folks are unduly impressed with unimportant details such as speed, danger and size rather than what really matters – did the team actually ENJOY their adventure?!
 Most of our social media feeds and lists are all about individual accomplishments and I have discovered that this can very quickly turn majestic and wonderful wilderness experiences into nothing more than a checkmark on the back page of a dog-eared book on a nightstand.
 Lists are great for focusing attention on certain areas or for ideas of what to do next weekend, but they have a hidden curse that I have personally experienced more than once.
-Lists can take the ultimate enjoyment out of climbing mountains when the focus becomes "getting the next summit on the list to make me feel accomplished" rather than, "doing the next trip on the list that gives me real enjoyment".
+Lists can take the ultimate enjoyment out of climbing mountains when the focus becomes “getting the next summit on the list to make me feel accomplished” rather than, “doing the next trip on the list that gives me enjoyment”.
 Social media feeds are the same.
-Rather than asking what makes us truly happy, a lot of us seem to be asking what will garner the most "likes" and "shares" next weekend.
-Instead of asking what we really want to do, we look at what others have done and try to gain their happiness by mimicking their actions.
-Their list becomes our list.
-We want their social media feed rather than our own.
-We want their life feed rather than our own.
+Rather than asking what makes us truly happy, a lot of us seem to be asking what will garner the most “likes” and “shares”.

 Allow me to be honest for the remainder of this post, about my perspective on climbing mountains and why I will never again chase after a “list” of things to do, whether it’s summits, life goals or the latest fad of chasing a “bucket” list.
 I am going to be candid about what I’ve discovered so far in my own life and my own pursuits of personal achievement and pleasure.
 Please understand that this is a very personal journey for all of us, this is just my own perspective.
 Your journey should be yours and yours alone and should look vastly different from mine.
 I intend zero judgment in this blog.
 I have zero desire to tell anyone else how to live their life.
 I am simply sharing my own personal meditation with you in hopes that maybe it can offer some perspectives that you may not have considered before.